markasoftware/quilc/README.md

 Follow [these instructions](https://github.com/quil-lang/qvm/blob/master/doc/lisp-setup.md)
 to get started from scratch.

-One notorious dependency is [MAGICL](https://github.com/quil-lang/magicl).
-It is available on Quicklisp, but requires you to install some system libraries such as BLAS, LAPACK, and libffi.
-Follow MAGICL's instructions carefully before proceeding with loading CL-QUIL or `make`ing quilc.

-Once these dependencies are installed, building should be easy.
+Building should be easy.
 Building the `quilc` binary is automated using the `Makefile`:

 ``` shell
 $ make quilc